On rainbow tetrahedra in Cayley graphs

-On the other hand, the six charts $\tau_{13}(i)$, for $i=1,\ldots,6$, represent the same pair of isolated vertices shown in Figure 1(a$_1$) and 1(a$_2$), which are thus the only components of $G'_{13,4}$.
-In addition, the four charts $\tau_{15}(i)$, for $i=1,2,4,7$, represent only a CT and 4 isolated vertices.
+The six charts $\tau_{13}(i)$, for $i=1,\ldots,6$, represent the same pair of isolated vertices shown in Figure 2(a$_1$) and 2(a$_2$), which are thus the only components of $G'_{13,4}$.
+In addition, the four charts $\tau_{15}(i)$, for $i=1,2,4,7$, represent only a CT and four isolated vertices.